 Primary documents from the U.S. National Archives, a series of collections from the Chicago History Museum, plus selected first-hand accounts on Indian Wars and westward migration.
 The two major collections from the 20th Century are Records of the Bureau of Indian Affairs and records from the Major Council Meetings of American Indian Tribes.

 Digitized primary sources for the historical study of sex, sexuality, and gender.
-Includes four collections:
+Includes five collections:

 LGBTQ History and Culture Since 1940, Parts I and II;

 This primary source collection offers an expansive window into centuries of Asian American history and daily life – as well as the ways popular culture has portrayed and perceived people of Asian descent.
-Includes Series 1: 1704-1941, Series 2: 1942-2017, and Series 3: 2018-today.
+Includes Series 1: 1704-1941, Early 18th century to U.S. entry into World War II.
+Series 2: 1942-2017, World War II to the 21st century. and Series 3: 2018-present, Asian Americans in the 21st century.

 From Black-owned newspapers to mainstream news publications, BLIA offers a window into African American history, culture, and daily life—as well as the ways the dominant culture has portrayed and perceived people of African descent.
-Includes Series 1: 1704-1877, Series 2: 1878-1975, and Series 3: 1976-today.
+Includes Series 1: 1704-1877, Arrival in America through Reconstruction.
+Series 2: 1878-1975, Jim Crow through the Civil Rights Movement.
+Series 3: 1976-present, Black History Month to Today.

 Brings together digitized archival material from former colonies and Commonwealth nations across Africa, Asia, the Caribbean, Australasia, and the Americas, to provide valuable primary source material created for local audiences by local actors during a period of enormous global change.
 Collections: Papers of African Trade Unions; Political Pamphlets from the Institute of Commonwealth Studies; The Trades Union Congress Archive.